Pass-through with Price Dispersion: Introduction

-The isomorphism works by reformulating the pricing game in terms of normalized effective margins rather than prices.
+The isomorphism we identify reformulates the pricing game in terms of normalized effective margins rather than prices.
 The effective margin captures profit per customer served, normalized to lie in the unit interval.
-Under a natural monotonicity condition, there is a one-to-one mapping between prices and margins.
+Under a natural monotonicity condition, there is a bijection between prices and margins.
 The key observation is that equilibrium behavior depends on the trade-off between margin and market share, and this trade-off is determined entirely by the consideration structure.
-Demand curvature and costs affect only the translation from margins back to prices.
+Demand curvature and costs \textit{affect only the translation from margins back to prices}.
 This is why the equilibrium margin distribution is invariant.
 When costs change, the entire price distribution shifts, but the underlying distribution of competitive positions remains fixed.

-To illustrate the decomposition's power, consider how it simplifies comparative statics.
-A standard question asks how pass-through varies with market structure.
-In our framework, this question separates cleanly.
-Changes in market structure shift the margin distribution; we characterize exactly how in terms of the consideration structure.
-Changes in demand curvature alter the translation from margins to prices; we provide closed-form expressions for common demand families.
-These effects combine in a tractable way, enabling sharp predictions about which structural changes matter most for incidence.

 The framework yields several results that would be difficult to obtain without the decomposition.
 We derive pass-through formulas at each quantile of the price distribution, revealing heterogeneity invisible to single-price analysis.
 Consumers buying at low prices face different pass-through than those buying at high prices.
-Under unit demand, transaction-weighted pass-through (what matters for welfare) reduces to a sufficient statistic depending only on the consideration-set structure.
-One can then estimate incidence from consideration data (platform clicks, surveys, geographic proximity) rather than from a demand system, building on methods surveyed in \citet{HonkaHortacsuWildenbeest2019EmpiricalSearch}.
-The identification problem shifts from ''how does quantity respond to price?'' to ''who considers whom?,'' which is often more tractable.
+Under unit demand, transaction-weighted pass-through (what matters for welfare) reduces to a sufficient statistic depending only on the consideration-set structure, so incidence can be estimated from consideration data (platform clicks, surveys, geographic proximity) rather than from a demand system, building on methods surveyed in \citet{HonkaHortacsuWildenbeest2019EmpiricalSearch}.
+The identification problem shifts from ``how does quantity respond to price?'' to ``who considers whom?'' which is often more tractable in this case.
 We derive bounds on pass-through that hold across all demand specifications, useful for policy analysis when demand is only partially known.
-And we clarify when aggregate pass-through can exceed unity, showing that the same market structure yields qualitatively different incidence patterns depending on demand curvature.